Updated June 9, 2023

-A recurrent neural network is one type of an Artificial Neural Network (ANN) and is used in application areas of natural Language Processing (NLP) and Speech Recognition.
+The following article provides an outline for Recurrent Neural Networks (RNN).
+A recurrent neural network is one type of Artificial Neural Network (ANN) and is used in application areas of natural Language Processing (NLP) and Speech Recognition.
 An RNN model is designed to recognize the sequential characteristics of data and thereafter using the patterns to predict the coming scenario.

 Working of Recurrent Neural Networks

-The hidden layer is the one which remembers some information about the sequence.
-A simple real-life example to which we can relate RNN is when we watch a movie and in many instances, we are in a position to predict what will happen next but what if someone just joined the movie and he is being asked to predict what is going to happen next?
+The hidden layer is the one that remembers some information about the sequence.
+A simple real-life example to which we can relate RNN is when we watch a movie, and in many instances, we are in a position to predict what will happen next but what if someone just joined the movie and he is being asked to predict what is going to happen next?
 What will be his answer?
-He or she will not be having any clue because they are not aware of the previous events of the movie and they do not have any memory about it.
+He or she will not be having any clue because they are not aware of the previous events of the movie, and they do not have any memory about it.

 An illustration of a typical RNN model is given below: